 Should You Use Planters with Drainage holes?

 Regardless of whether you choose to use a plant pot with or without drainage holes, it’s crucial to be aware of your plant’s maintenance requirements.
 How often should you water it?
-What type of potting soil mix should be used?
-Will there be too much sun where you’re planning on placing it?
+What type of potting mix should you use?
+Will there be too much sun where you’re planning to place it?

-If you are dedicated to your plant’s care and simply make sure that it has proper drainage, you’ll be rewarded with lovely, thriving plants, whether your planter has drainage holes or not.
+If you are dedicated to your plant’s care and ensure it has proper drainage, you’ll be rewarded with lovely, thriving plants, whether your planter has drainage holes or not.

 Awesome Post!
 I am so glad I found this.
 This is exactly what I was looking for.
 Thanks for Sharing.
 I’ll definately visit again!